Steven LaBrie

-Early life
+Early life and education

 Born and raised in Dallas, Texas, LaBrie grew up performing with mariachi bands due to the influence of his Mexican mother.
-He became interested in opera after seeing a performance of La bohème in elementary school and attended the Academy of Vocal Arts in Philadelphia.
+He became interested in opera after seeing a performance of La bohème in elementary school.
+After graduating from high school he attended the Academy of Vocal Arts (AVA) in Philadelphia.
+He portrayed Figaro in AVA's 2012 production of The Barber of Seville; having previously sung the role of Fiorello in that opera in 2006 during his first year at AVA.
+Other operas he performed in at AVA included Káťa Kabanová (2008, as Kuligin), Emmerich Kálmán's Sari (2008), and Don Pasquale (2009, as Dr. Malatesta).